peco/peco/README.md

 Installation
 ============

+### Just want the binary?

+Go to the [releases page](https://github.com/peco/peco/releases), find the version you want, and download the binary to somewhere you want (on UNIX-y systems, /usr/local/bin or the like).
+Make sure it has execution bits turned on.
+Yes, it is a single binary!
+You can put it anywhere you want :)

 ### Mac OS X / Homebrew

 If you're on OS X and want to use homebrew, use my custom tap: